 For decades, brands have relied on endorsements from celebrities, sports teams, and real people who use and recommend their products or services (you know the ones with “not a paid actor” at the bottom of commercials).
 Today, professional endorsements have largely been replaced with endorsements from “influencers,” a title defined by Merriam-Webster as “a person who is able to generate interest in something (such as a consumer product) by posting about it on social media.”

 While the influencer label may have started as a way to tease those who used social media platforms, such as Instagram, to share their escapades into attractively posed iced coffees and avocado toast, the influencer marketing industry is set to grow to approximately $13.8 billion in 2021.
 Despite the flack influencers might receive for their chosen industry, the concept of influencer marketing has existed in some form since as early as 1760 when a tea set company gave King George III a set and advertised it as “Royalty-approved.”

 Though the platforms that influencers utilize have changed over time, the trust consumers give to them has only increased.
 In fact, one report on brand trust revealed that 63% of 18-34-year-olds trust what influencers say about brands more than what brands say about themselves in advertising.

-Brands that are able to tap into the influencer marketing landscape have experienced increased engagement and buzz from audiences they were previously not able to reach.
+Brands that can tap into the influencer marketing landscape have experienced increased engagement and buzz from audiences they were previously unable to reach.
 But how can a brand tap into this niche form of content marketing?
 Let’s take a look at the industry as a whole.